YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 This method checks or unchecks an element by performing the following steps:
 1. Ensure that element is a checkbox or a radio input.
 If not, this method throws.
 1. If the element already has the right checked state, this method returns immediately.
-1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the matched element, unless `force` option is↵set.
+1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [Page#mouse](./page#mouse) to click in the center of the element.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.